Active ingredient

 Pregnancy

 If you are pregnant, you must not take Yasmin.
-If you become pregnant while taking Yasmin you must stop taking it immediately and contact your doctor.
+If you become pregnant while taking Yasmin you must stop immediately and contact your doctor.
 If you want to become pregnant, you can stop taking Yasmin at any time (see also page 15 “If you stop taking Yasmin”).

 Ask your doctor or pharmacist for advice before taking any medicine.